FAQs - Office of Research & Innovation

 Answer: Something that is truly anonymous has no known name or identity or known source.
 For research to be considered anonymous, no identifiers of any kind (e.g. name, code number, etc.) are used that can link the data or information to the individual who provided it.
 In contrast, research data that contains identifiers that link individual participants with their information, need to have appropriate provisions that protect confidentiality.
 The researcher has been entrusted with private information and is responsible for addressing how sensitive information will be protected.

 Answer: For protocols that do not full board require review (i.e., exempt and expedited protocols), there is no specific deadline for submission.
 These protocols are reviewed as they are received.

 Answer: Any changes to the protocol, including consent forms, questionnaires, research personnel, number of participants recruited, additional research sites, must be submitted to the IRB for review and approval before implementation.
-To request modifications, submit an amendment form to the IRB.
+To request modifications, revise your initial protocol submission by completing parts 1 and 3.

 Contact the IRB

 - LT Aditya Prasad, USN